wp-plugins/wp-symposium-pro/readme.txt

 Go to plugins in your admin dashboard and click Add New, and search for WP Symposium Pro.

+Once activated, to get started quickly, go to WPS Pro->Setup (a new menu item), and click on the "Add Profile Pages" button (once).

+This will install a default profile page (with activity, etc), an edit profile page, a change avatar page and a friendships.

+Then click on the "Add Forum" button for as many forums as you want!

+You may then want to add your new WordPress pages to your site menu via Appearance->Menus.

 To manually install, download the ZIP file, extract contents and place in wp_content/wp-symposium-pro folder.

 == Frequently Asked Questions ==